17Peeyush/FilterReplication/README.md

 # FilterReplication
-Generating image with different filters.
+Generating image with different filters using simpleimage library.